-Then while on a trip to Danta Corcovado Lodge in Costa Rica in 2018 I met someone with a Canon Camera and a Tamron 300-600mm Lens which he hand-held.
-All other 500mm and up lenses cannot be used off a tripod.
-I tried his once and was sold, soon ordering my new Tamron lens seen in the header photo of this page.
+Then while on a trip to Danta Corcovado Lodge in Costa Rica in 2018 I met a young man with a Canon Camera and a Tamron 150-600 mm Lens which he hand-held.
+All other 500 mm and up lenses cannot be used off a tripod.
+I tried his once and was sold, soon ordering my new Tamron lens seen in the header photo of this page (for about $800 on sale).
 It is without a doubt the best photo equipment investment I have ever made which was confirmed when someone wrote to say how much better my photos had become!
 I still have the 300, a standard wide-angle lens, and even a macro-lens for close ups, but I use the 600 for almost all birds now and for wide angle and close ups it is hard to beat my Samsung Cell Phone Camera!
 Most of my photos are made on those two cameras.
 Sometimes I do not have the crispness or sharpness more expensive equipment would give me, but it is just a hobby!
 For fun!
 And it is fun!

 What processing I do is now in Photoshop Elements v.8.
 I started off with the first Elements program then went to full Photoshop which kept upgrading too often at too high a cost and now an annual membership.
 So I returned to Elements and they are doing the same thing now, talking about an annual membership required.
 So I may end up checking out Coreldraw or something else if Adobe keeps pricing me out.

 Because canvas prints are so expensive at Chromatics, I tried one mail-order company for one canvas print and was quite pleased.
-Now that I’m in Costa Rica without a good photo printer, I mainly see my work in the photo books I make and on my walls with the metal prints from SmugMug.com.
-Anyone can order my photos printed in many different ways through my SmugMug gallery, just click the BUY button and follow the menus.
+Now that I’m in Costa Rica without a great local photo printer and shipping here from the states is so expensive, I mainly see my work in the photo books I make and on my walls with metal prints from SmugMug.com.
+Anyone can order my photos printed in many different ways through my SmugMug gallery, just click the BUY button on any photo and follow the menus.